|Elliott Sound Products||Voltage Followers And Buffers|

 Regular readers of the ESP site will probably be aware that I rarely specify JFETs for anything where a viable alternative exists.
 There are several reasons for this, with the main one being that their operating characteristics are extremely variable.
 Two JFETs, even from the same manufacturing batch, will rarely even be similar, and parametric selection is tiresome.
 It doesn't help that many of the FETs that used to be common are now very difficult to get, with some of the better devices (especially low noise types) being virtually unobtainable.
 This makes them rather unappealing for anything more than mundane tasks that can often be accomplished with a bipolar transistor for far less cost.

-However, there is no denying that a JFET provides a very high input impedance, and for this alone they are sometimes the only sensible choice if a FET input opamp can't be used for some reason.
+There is no denying that a JFET provides a very high input impedance, and for this alone they are sometimes the only sensible choice if a FET input opamp can't be used for some reason.
 If you happen to need good high frequency response, JFET source followers can benefit from bootstrapping, but unlike the example shown for a BJT emitter follower, the drain is bootstrapped to reduce the rolloff caused by the JFET's Miller capacitance between the drain and gate.
 If the same voltage exists on the gate and drain, it follows that capacitance between them is effectively cancelled until there's a significant phase shift (greater than 45°).
 This occurs at 197kHz in my simulation.

 Figure 12 - JFET With Bootstrapped Drain